JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    weights instead of mixing incompatible costs.
 This preserves correctness and reproducibility, but newly measured or non-sky130 designs can retain depth-proportional over-prediction until their sidecars are complete.
-4. **AUTOMCP is Vivado-only and grow-only.** Multi-cycle constraints are emitted only for Vivado (`GET_MCP_PATH_CONSTRAINTS`).
+4. **AUTO_MULTI_CYCLE is Vivado-only and grow-only.** Multi-cycle constraints are emitted only for Vivado (`GET_MCP_PATH_CONSTRAINTS`).
    - The count never goes below where it started: a post-met probe downward would cost a full synthesis per step on large designs.
-   - Only the worst path per clock group is reported, so an AUTOMCP path hidden behind a worse path is raised in a later iteration.
+   - Only the worst path per clock group is reported, so an AUTO_MULTI_CYCLE path hidden behind a worse path is raised in a later iteration.
    - The coarse sweep and `--no_sweep` keep the elaborated counts.
    - The tagged `.start` / `.end` registers must survive synthesis.
 A capture register